 The southern portion of Burt Township consists of Cambrian-Ordovician Sandy Dolomite.
 Essentially, the sandy dolomites are composed of sandy limestone, with some shale.
 Most wells drilled down into this bedrock will yield enough water for domestic purposes.
 Large diameter wells drilled down into the bedrock in excess of 50 feet may yield as much as 50 gpm.
-If sufficient water is not obtained from these beds, the wells may be deepened to penetrate the underlying sandstone.
+If sufficient water is not obtained from their beds, the well may be deepened to penetrate the underlying sandstone.